Gran Colombia: Federalists and separatists

 In 1828, the new constituent assembly, the Convention of Ocaña, began its sessions.
 At its opening, Bolívar again proposed a new constitution based on the Bolivian one, but this suggestion continued to be unpopular.
 The convention fell apart when pro-Bolívar delegates walked out rather than sign a federalist constitution.
 After this failure, Bolívar believed that by centralizing his constitutional powers he could prevent the separatists (the New Granadians represented mainly by Francisco de Paula Santander and José María Obando, and the Venezuelans by José Antonio Páez) from bringing down the union.
 He ultimately failed to do so.

 As the collapse of the country became evident in 1830, Bolívar resigned from the presidency.
 Internal political strife between the different regions intensified even as General Rafael Urdaneta temporarily took power in Bogotá, attempting to use his authority to ostensibly restore order, but actually hoping to convince Bolívar to return to the presidency and the country to accept him.
-The federation finally dissolved in the closing months of 1830 and was formally abolished in 1831.
-Venezuela, Ecuador and New Granada came to exist as independent states.
+The federation dissolved in the closing months of 1830 and was formally abolished in 1831.
+Venezuela, Ecuador, and New Granada came to exist as independent states.

 War with Peru

+On 3 June 1828 Bolívar declared war on Peru over Gran Colombian claims on the Peruvian territories of Jaén and Maynas.
+The war ended in the Treaty of Guayaquil, which was signed on 22 September 1829 and went into effect on 27 October 1829.

 Aftermath

 The dissolution of Gran Colombia represented the failure of Bolívar's vision.
 The former republic was replaced by the republics of Venezuela, Ecuador, and New Granada.
 The former Department of Cundinamarca (as established in 1819 at the Congress of Angostura) became a new country, the Republic of New Granada.
 In 1858, New Granada was replaced by the Granadine Confederation.

-Later in 1863, the Granadine Confederation changed its name officially to the United States of Colombia, and in 1886, adopted its present-day name: the Republic of Colombia.
-Panama, which voluntarily became part of Gran Colombia in 1821, remained a department of the Republic of Colombia until 1903, when in great part as a consequence of the Thousand Days War of 1899–1902, it became independent under intense American pressure.
+In 1863, the Granadine Confederation changed its name officially to the United States of Colombia, and in 1886, adopted its present-day name: the Republic of Colombia.
+Panama, which voluntarily became part of it in 1821, remained a department of the Republic of Colombia until 1903 when, in great part as a consequence of the Thousand Days War of 1899–1902, it became independent under intense American pressure.
 The United States wanted territorial rights in the future Panama Canal Zone, which Colombia had refused.

-With the exception of Panama (which, as mentioned, achieved independence seven decades later), the countries that were created have similar flags, reminiscent of the flag of Gran Colombia:
+With the exception of Panama, which achieved independence seven decades later, the countries that were created have similar flags, reminiscent of the flag of Gran Colombia: